Aditya88Gupta/Info-Vault/README.md

 #### Introduction

-Discussion of new ideas and sharing of knowledge is a prominent part of learning and hence
+<div align="center"> Discussion of new ideas and sharing of knowledge is a prominent part of learning and hence

 one of the most important ingredients for academic progress.
 It helps students to process the